zacatac/daedalus/README.md

 - set up a test suite which actually validates expected diffs instead of just success / failure result states
 - relax the assumption that the test execution commands and test themselves are assumed to be correct
 - accept higher-level desired inputs and return tests which satisfies the constraints
+- ensure that patch formatting is correct and use patching instead of file replacement.

 # Vision